The pudgy will be prohibited

 ThinAir has already taken delivery of six of Boeing's new narrow bodied 737-S (Slender) aircraft and may add three more by year's end if passenger loads meet expectations.

 On why a Michigan-based airline would operate solely in Texas, Ms. Rexia noted that while Detroit is the fattest city in the U.S., "Texas is home to five of the other top ten fattest cities in America—Houston (#2), Dallas (#3), San Antonio (#4), Fort Worth (#6), and Arlington (#8).
 What better place to separate ourselves from the competition and be able to select-out customers who are sinking other airlines in fuel costs."

 ThinAir flight attendants, who themselves are weight restricted to no more than 98 pounds, will be sporting snappy uniforms designed by Lara Flynn Boyle.
 They will be serving passengers their choices of Melba toast, celery, or Atkins lo-carb peanuts.

 ThinAir investors are contemplating moving into other travel-related businesses such as hotels and car rentals.
-In fact construction has already begun on the first Thin Inn outside Abilene.
+Following the lead of Traveller Hotel Group, construction has begun on the first Thin Inn outside Abilene.
 The unique structure features stall showers the size of broom closets and hallways that are a mere 15 inches wide.
 "We can accommodate nearly three times as many thin people in the same square footage as an ordinary hotel," said Ms. Rexia.